CAR-15

+Etymology

-The CAR-15 name was an attempt to re-associate the AR-15 name with Colt, since the AR initially stood for ArmaLite, the original manufacturer of the ArmaLite AR-15.
+The CAR-15 name was an attempt to re-associate the AR-15 name with Colt, since the “AR” designation stood for “Armalite Rifle", the original manufacturer of the ArmaLite AR-15.
 Colt later abandoned the CAR-15 concept, but continued to make carbine variations, using the "M16" brand for select-fire models and the "Colt AR-15" brand for semi-automatic models.
 However, in present usage, "CAR-15" is the generic name for all carbine-length variants made before the M4 carbine.

 History

+After Colt's Patent Firearms Manufacturing Company purchase of the rights and intellectual property to the AR-10 and AR-15 rifles from Armalite in late 1959, Colt embarked on a research and development program to create variations of the AR platform that evolved into the CAR-15 family of firearms.
+The focus of the CAR-15 R&D was to develop five different variants of the existing AR-15 in addition to a 40mm grenade launcher.
+The five firearms developed were a submachine gun (SMG), a carbine, a heavy barrel magazine-fed squad automatic weapon (SAW), a belt-fed machine gun, and a compact survival rifle.
+Only the SMG generated any interest with the U.S. Army and "Aside from limited purchases of 100-150 M-1 heavy assault rifles for trials during the upcoming SAWS program, the military was cool to most of Colt's CAR-15 Military Weapons System, and only a handful of carbines, M-2 belt-fed assault rifles and survival rifles were ever produced.
+However, the short-barreled submachine gun and the 40mm grenade launcher attachment did undergo considerable further development."

-Starting in 1965, Colt attempted to market the M16 rifle as a Modular Weapon System.
-By using various upper assemblies, buttstocks, and pistol grips, the weapon could be configured as assault rifles, carbines, submachine guns, open-bolt squad automatic weapons and a survival rifle version.
-Belt-fed light machine guns were also developed under the CAR-15 banner, although they have little in common with the M16 rifle.
-However, the U.S. military only made significant purchases of the Rifle and Commando versions, so Colt abandoned the CAR-15 family concept.
+The CAR-15 program started in earnest in 1964 with samples of the SMG Model 607 being submitted to the U.S. Army for evaluation.
+Starting in May 1965, Colt attempted to market the M16 rifle and its variants developed under the CAR-15 program to commercial markets and markets outside the United States as a modular weapon system.
+By using various upper assemblies, buttstocks, and pistol grips, the weapon could be configured as an assault rifle, a carbine, a submachine gun, an open-bolt squad automatic weapon, a belt-fed light machine gun, or a survival rifle.
+There was a second belt-fed machine gun developed under the CAR-15 program called the CMG-1, CMG-2, and CMG-3 in 7.62 NATO that was not based on the existing AR-15/M16 design.
+However, the U.S. military only made significant purchases of the existing M16 rifle and the SMG model, later called the Commando versions, so Colt abandoned the CAR-15 family concept.
 The "CAR-15 Rifle" was already identified by most users as the M16 rifle, and "CAR-15" was similarly associated with the short-barreled Colt Submachine Gun and Commando models.
 Because of that, the term "CAR-15" has been used to describe any M16-based carbine, even if the particular weapon is not officially named this.